cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 that compromise might occur.
 If the PQ KEM is broken, then the hybrid KEM should continue to provide security against non-quantum attackers by virtue of its traditional KEM component.
-If the traditional KEM is broken -- whether by a quantum computer running Shor's algorithm or by some classical cryptanalytic advance -- then the hybrid KEM should continue to resist quantum attacks by virtue of its PQ KEM component.
+If the traditional KEM is broken -- whether by a quantum computer running a polynomial-time attack or by some classical cryptanalytic advance -- then the hybrid KEM should continue to resist quantum attacks by virtue of its PQ KEM component.
 The advent of quantum computing lends particular urgency to the latter case, but the hybrid construction guards against the failure of either component